 When should we send them?

 - As soon as possible, once your experiment time has been scheduled.
 Larger specimens take longer to dry out; if we don't get them in time, then we can't use them.

 To whom should we send them?

-- Please see our appendix on computer requirements.
+- See our appendix on computer requirements.

 After your session

-- You can submit your feedback here.
+- Submit your feedback here.

 Questions from those thinking about applying